|Founded||July 16, 1909|

-The judgement was for the plaintiff and August Horch turned to the Latinized variant of the previous denomination: the word horch meaning “listen” in German became audi.
+The judgment was for the plaintiff and August Horch turned to the Latinized variant of the previous denomination: the word Horch meaning “listen” in German became Audi.
 Therefore, in 1909, the famous brand name and the not less well- known company Audi were born.

 The auto Audi-A was manufactured in 1910.
 In 1911, the model Audi-B followed.
 Horch exhibited three such cars on June 1911 at the first race of Auto Alpenfart in Austrian Alps 2500 km away that came the change of famous races for the prize of the German prince Henry.

 In 1912, the well-known model Audi–C appeared.
 At the same time, its first samples passed a serious test at the regular Alpine race and got great results.

 In the 20s, the firm Audi stood on brink of a bankruptcy.
 It had to merge with another company.